John Carter (film): Return to Disney, Stanton involvement

-Andrew Stanton, director of the Pixar Animation Studios hits Finding Nemo (2003) and WALL-E (2008), lobbied the Walt Disney Studios to reacquire the rights from Burroughs' estate.
+Andrew Stanton, director of the Pixar Animation Studios hits Finding Nemo and WALL-E, lobbied Walt Disney Studios to reacquire the rights from Burroughs' estate.
 "Since I'd read the books as a kid, I wanted to see somebody put it on the screen," he explained.

 Stanton then lobbied Disney heavily for the chance to direct the film, pitching it as "Indiana Jones on Mars".
 The studio was initially skeptical.
 Stanton had never directed a live-action film before, and wanted to make the film without any major stars whose names could guarantee an audience, at least on opening weekend.
 The screenplay was seen as confusing and difficult to follow.
 However, since Stanton had overcome similar preproduction doubts to make WALL-E and Finding Nemo into hits, the studio approved him as director.
 Stanton noted he was effectively being "loaned" to Walt Disney Pictures because Pixar is an all-ages brand and John Carter, in his words, was "not going to be an all-ages film".

 By 2008, the first draft for Part One of a John Carter film trilogy was completed; the first film is based only on the first novel.
-In April 2009 author Michael Chabon confirmed he had been hired to revise the script.
+Stanton and his Pixar colleague Mark Andrews wrote this draft.
+In April 2009 author Michael Chabon confirmed he had been hired to revise Stanton and Andrews' script.
 "I'm really good at structure and collaborating," Stanton explained, "but Michael is just technically, poetically, and intelligence-wise a better writer".

 Following the completion of WALL-E, Stanton visited the archives of Edgar Rice Burroughs, Inc., in Tarzana, California, as part of his research.
 Jim Morris, general manager of Pixar, said the film would have a unique look distinct from Frank Frazetta's illustrations, which they both found dated.
 He also noted that although he had less time for pre-production than for any of his usual animated projects, the task was nevertheless relatively easy since he had read Burroughs' novels as a child and had already visualized many of their scenes.
-Stanton prepared for directing by losing 20 lb, running 15 mi a week, and vowed not to go to his trailer or even sit down except when absolutely necessary to avoid looking like "the privileged animation geek who'd cheated his way to the top."
+Stanton prepared for directing by losing 20 lb, running 15 mi a week, and vowed not to go to his trailer or even sit down except when absolutely necessary to avoid looking like "the privileged animation geek who'd cheated his way to the top".